SLBlackHatMan/WindowsGSM.SCUM/README.md

 ⚠️ REQUIRED RUNTIMES (VERY IMPORTANT)

-SCUM uses Unreal Engine, which requires several Microsoft runtimes.
+SCUM is built on Unreal Engine, which requires several Microsoft runtimes.
-On fresh Windows installs (especially Windows Server 2016) the server will NOT start without these.
+On fresh Windows installs (especially Windows Server) the server will not start without these.

-✅ You MUST install ALL of the following
+🔹 You MUST install ALL of the following
 1️⃣ .NET Framework 4.8

 Required by WindowsGSM